mathiskakal/moonshot/documents/rexmax-specifications.md

 Those insights will impact both functional requirements, non-functional requirements, as well as the overall methodology, and they will be crucial to keep in mind when converging to a solution.

+> [!IMPORTANT]
+> It is important to keep in mind that the improvement of the ordering process will only have visible effects in 3-4 months (because of shipping times), at the end of the year, which is why this mission will last until January 2026.

 # D) Functional Requirements

 Before starting analysing the requirements and subsequent use cases, let's first enumerate all the constraints this project has, as they are actually quite heavy.